ustaxcourt/ef-cms/docs/dependency-updates.md

 - How does the patch run?
     - This runs as part of the `npm postinstall` step.

-### Incrementing the Node Cache Version
+### Incrementing the Node Cache Key Version

-It's rare to need this, but if any npm packages are updated but the `package-lock.js` file is not updated, increment the node cache version in the circle config.
-You can do this by searching within `config.yml` for vX-npm and vX-cypress where X is the current version of the cache key, then increment the version found.
+It's rare to need to increment or change the cache key.
+One reason you may want to do so is if something happens while storing the cache which corrupts it.
+For example, a few months ago a package failed to install while the cache was being stored.
+CircleCI had no idea that the installation didn't go according to plan and saved the corrupted cache.
+In this case, we incremented the cache key version so that CircleCI was forced to reinstall the node dependencies and save them under the new key.
+The cache key can be updated by searching within config.yml for vX-npm and vX-cypress where X is the current version of the cache key, then increment the version found.